mrsimoes/hlnsync/README.md

 - `lnsync check [<tree>] [<path>]*` Recompute hashes for given files and compare to the hash stored in the database, to check for changes/bitrot.

+## Configuration files

+An INI-style configuration file is searched at `./lnsync.cfg` and `~/.lnsync.cfg`, in that order.
+In its `DEFAULT` section, default values may be set there for command-line options `sort`, `hardlinks`, `sameline`, `dbprefix`, `bysize`, `maxsize`, `skipempty`, `dry_run`.
+Each section whose name matches a directory (resp. file) may contain `exclude` and `include` options whose values are space-separated patterns applied to taht online (resp. offline) file tree, after command-line exclude/include patterns.
+The `DEFAULT` section may also contain similar `exclude` and `include` options, applying to all trees after all other exclude/include patterns.

 # Origin, Status, and Future Development

 This package started as a Python learning project.
 I've found it useful enough to polish for publication, but as with any work in progress, it should be used with adequate caution.